gtromano/CNN_SR_image_reconstruction/README.md

 This experiment was fully designed and coded by Gaetano Romano.

 ### Contacts:
 - **Email**: gaetano.romano.96@gmail.com, gaetano.romano@ucdconnect.ie
 - **LinkedIn**: [gaetanoromano96](https://www.linkedin.com/in/gaetanoromano96/)

+A special thanks to my friend Joris Veens and to his cat Prada.

 ## License